 The Don Pedro Jazz Workshop was the brainchild of jazz aficionado Ana Vélez, who, as the story goes, discovered jazz LPs at her local pharmacy in the 60s and became enamored with the genre.

 The Workshop was founded in 1969 and located on Esteban Gonzalez Street in Rio Piedras.
-Its director Ramon Soto Vélez (son of Ana Vélez), viewed jazz and Don Pedro Albizu Campos as symbols of freedom and felt Campos’s name would attract Puerto Ricans to jazz.
+Its director Ramon Soto Vélez (Ana Vélez’s son), viewed jazz and Don Pedro Albizu Campos as symbols of freedom and felt Campos’s name would attract Puerto Ricans to jazz.

 Vélez was not a newcomer to jazz.
-Before he returned to Puerto Rico, he worked at a jazz club in New York City and was a booking agent in Europe.
-Interestingly, it was the renowned African-American pianist Mary Lou Williams who encouraged Velez to promote jazz in Puerto Rico.
+Before he relocated to Puerto Rico, he worked at a jazz club in New York City and was a booking agent in Europe.
+Interestingly, it was the renowned African-American pianist Mary Lou Williams who encouraged Vélez to promote jazz in Puerto Rico.

 Under Vélez’s leadership, the Workshop presented clinics conferences, published a bulletin, and housed a rehearsal space and record store.
-Also, it provided opportunities for emerging artists, such as saxophonist David Sanchez, who made his solo debut under the auspices of the Workshop in 1991.
+Also, it provided opportunities for emerging artists, such as saxophonist David Sanchez, who made his solo debut at the Workshop in 1991.

 From 1977 to 1980, the Workshop presented Gato Barbieri, Tito Puente, George Benson, Sonny Fortune, Hilton Ruiz, Eddie Gomez, Jackie McLean, Rogelio “Ram” Ramirez, the Heath Brothers, Kenny Barron, Ray Mantilla, John Hicks, Major Holley, George Coleman, Sonny Stitt, Major Holley, Betty Carter, and Clifford Jordan among others.